 Whether you’re new to the market or not, these so-called “competitors” are really the ideal source of optimization for your brand.
 And it’s not about being better per se.
 All things equal, it’s more about uniqueness.

 Would you rather be a prettier, more flashy brand trying desperately to stand out, or develop intense brand-character that the right people notice?
 Once you’ve narrowed down your competitors, look at them from new angles to discover what makes you distinctive.

 A common practice entrepreneurs use in pitch presentations to venture capitalists or investors is the Comparison Matrix.

 You’ve seen these a zillion times.
-In short, list your competitors across the top of the page, features and benefits along the side, then check marks in the boxes for which company offers each.
+In short, list your competitors across the top of the page and your features and benefits along the side, then check the boxes for which company offers each.
 Don’t forget you can be creative here.
 You may even already use one of these on your website, or within some other marketing media.